Aurametrix/Alg/ML/AI.md

 [jupyter-extension](https://github.com/TiesdeKok/chat-gpt-jupyter-extension) - A browser extension to provide various helper functions in Jupyter Notebooks and Jupyter Lab, powered by ChatGPT.
 [social](https://github.com/riverscuomo/social) - A python package that uses OpenAI to generate a response to a social media mention

+[31c](https://pypi.org/project/3lc/)  - an AI tool that lets you see your dataset through your model’s eyes

 [Freely Available GPT models](https://huggingface.co/EleutherAI/gpt-neo-2.7B)

 [Nendo colab](https://colab.research.google.com/drive/1uGQIejuCKKEQrFBgzaHtdCYHEIFbJD6l) -